stavxyz/gitmux/docs/rebase-strategies.md

 ## Custom Options with `-o`

-`-o` **replaces** gitmux's entire default rebase-options string (`--keep-empty --autostash --merge --strategy recursive` plus the histogram diff algorithm), so include any of those you still want, and it is mutually exclusive with `-X`.
+`-o` **replaces** gitmux's entire default rebase-options string (`--keep-empty --autostash --merge --strategy recursive --strategy-option theirs --strategy-option diff-algorithm=histogram`), so include any of those you still want, and it is mutually exclusive with `-X`.
 (Committer-date preservation is applied separately and is unaffected.)

 For advanced use cases, pass any valid `git rebase` options directly: